Ordering, designing and installing an approved sign

 - Signage required on a motorway or a standard road

-- Patronage of the area and size of approved sign
+- Size of approved sign

 - Intersection/interchange configuration and size/location/number of existing signs